karlrees/docker_bedrockserver/README.md

 ## Changing the user the server runs under

 By default, the server runs within the container under user 1132 and group 1132.
 You can change these by setting the `MCUSER` and `MCGROUP` environment build arguments.
-(Depending on what you choose, you may need to reset the permissions on your `mcdata` folder to match -- see step 3 of "Option B").
+(Depending on what you choose, you may need to reset the permissions on your `mcdata` folder to match -- *see* Step 3 of [Option B](#option-b-single-world-manual-setup)).

 If you are using the docker-compose approach, all you need to do is change these values in the `.env` file.